 One thing that may be obvious for some Vegas regulars, but definitely worth noting for those less savvy about these things, is if you have a pool facing room, you will hear the music playing at the pool.
 The bass is propelling me through this write-up as I put it together.

 If you want a quieter room during the day, be sure to request one not facing the pool.
 In a nice twist, the music stopped at 6 p.m. both weekend days I was there, – quite a relief for those concerned about noise, but not great for a mid-day nap.

 Unfortunately for me, I had a very noisy neighbor overnight my second night, which also indicates a potential issue here, moreso than I’ve encountered at other hotels.
-I could hear their conversations quite clearly (although they were being quite loud) through my connecting door.
+I could hear their conversations quite clearly (although they were being quite loud) through my connecting door far on the opposite side of where the bed was.
 I was so overtired that night that I activated a noise machine app and put one of the very fluffy pillows over my ear, and that managed to work out quite well.

 I arrived after 11 on a Friday night and there was a line at check-in; it was a busy weekend.
 Despite that, the people on the desk were efficient at keeping things moving – that’s not something I always experience at a Vegas resort, so that was good to see and speaks to their ability to stay organized during a crunch.